Summer in Texas can be brutal.

 2. Dirty Filters Are a No-No.

 Clogged and dirty filters are a primary cause for AC unit breakdowns, and can increase energy costs by 5%.
-Althought this is a simple task, many homeowners report forgetting to do it monthly.
-To save even more money, grab a few multi-packs at your local Home Depot, Lowes or Costco store on your next trip.
-Then, make a mental note to change the filters at the same time each month—for example when you pay your mortgage or utility bill.
+Although this is a simple task, many homeowners report forgetting to do it monthly.
+To save even more money, grab a few multi-packs at your local Home Depot, Lowe’s or Costco store on your next trip.
+Then, make a mental note to change the filters at the same time each month—for example, when you pay your mortgage or utility bill.

 3. Keep Ceiling Fans On.